Hi there my name is Vanessa,

 Every time you stretch and are sore after class you are becoming less and less flexible.

+This may not be your teachers fault.
 It is more than likely that you are pushing yourself way too far.
 Stretching should never be painful, you should not be at the point where you are grimacing or holding your breath.
 They are all major signs you are pushing your body too far!

 I do want to add an exception to the rule of being sore after class.
 It is more than ok to have sore abs and back muscles (not from crunching bones) but from increasing their strength.
 This is normal and a good sign that your body conditioning and strength is moving forward in the right direction.